By Eric Vandenbroeck and

 have triggered an existential debate within the Muslim population.
 The

-seems to have eased the way, in some cases, for extremists.
-But of course
+dogma that seems to have eased the way, in some cases, for extremists.
+But of

-Muslims who have recently become European citizens and are appearing in growing
+course Muslims who have recently become European citizens and are appearing in

-numbers on the political scene cannot be reduced to AI Qaeda militants, and
+growing numbers on the political scene cannot be reduced to AI Qaeda militants,

 The nations of the